MacLeod-D/Arduino-Multitasking-CoopOS/README.md

 Extract the CoopOS_Stack_MT_Nano.zip file to your Arduino-sketch directory.
 <br>
 <br>
+But it is recommended to read the documentation and experiment at first with the Demo files.<br>

-This is a simple Demo:
+This is the simple Demo0:

 <blockquote>
 <pre><code class="language-C">